last updated November 2014

 Article 21 states that women and men shall have the “right to inherit, in equitable shares, their parents’ properties.”
 States are to ensure that widows have the right to “an equitable share in the inheritance of the property of her husband.
 A widow shall have the right to continue to live in the matrimonial house.
 In case of remarriage, she shall retain this right if the house belongs to her or she has inherited it.”

 The Charter of Fundamental Rights of the European Union specifically enshrines the right to non-discrimination on the basis of sex, and Article 23 obligates states to ensure equality between men and women in all areas.
 Article 17 guarantees to everyone the right to own, use, dispose of and bequeath his or her lawfully acquired possessions and prohibits deprivation of one’s possessions excepting in conditions as provided by law.
-The EU guidelines on violence against women and girls and combating all forms of discrimination against them states that violence against women and girls includes forced marriage whether perpetrated or condoned by the state or not (Annex, p.
-14).
+The EU guidelines on violence against women and girls and combating all forms of discrimination against them states that violence against women and girls includes forced marriage whether perpetrated or condoned by the state or not, and notes that widowed women as a specific class of women are even more vulnerable to violence and/or discrimination (Annex, p.
+14, 15).